thomasbratt/watchmaker/README.md

 * Randomly swap genome to crossover, to prevent bias towards individual genome
 * Builder pattern for search settings
 * Rustdoc
-* Link to examples, with description and sample output
-* Update features section
 * Fix license - does not appear as 'standard' on crates.io
 * Unsupported